erickahmed/tyvm/README.md

 50  Goto 10;

 ### Build
-On file "preprocessor.c" define the OS where you want to run TYVM:
+On file "preprocessor.c" define the OS where you want to run TYVM.
+Uncomment the following line if you want to build for Windows, otherwise it will build for Unix:
 ```
 #define __UNIX
 ```
-Uncomment this line if you want to build for Unix based OS, otherwise comment it out to build for Windows Build using the command:
+Build using the command:
 ```
 gcc tyvm.c -o tyvm